juliamgiannoni/connect_four/pseudocode.md

 ## Connect Four Pseudocode

 ### Initialize variables
-* Gameboard (array)
+* Gameboard (array of arrays representing columns)
 * Current player
 * Winner

 ---

 ### Game start
-* On start function, all spaces on the 7x7 gameboard (values in the array) start with a value of 0.
+* On start function, all spaces on the 6x7 gameboard (values in the array) start with a value of 0.
 Gameboard and reset button are set up to listen for user clicks

 ### Current player's turn
 * Gameboard listens for current player's click, which drops a game piece in chosen column